3gstudent/Invoke-BuildAnonymousSMBServer/README.md

 # Invoke-BuildAnonymousSMBServer
 Use to build an anonymous SMB file server.

-Use to build an anonymous SMB file server.

 This is useful for testing CVE-2021-1675 and CVE-2021-34527.

 Test is successful on the following system: